LukeeeeBennett/cc/packages/hot/README.md

 # TODO

+- Automatically run and re-run scripts that are being served by hot
 - Automatically create public IP when running server
 - Package server to be installed as a CLI tool without cloning source
 - Guard against source with message delimeters